 The driver and passengers are on vacation.
 They may want to cut loose and party.
 In a motorhome, the kitchen is a short walk behind the driver.
 Food may be passed around and drinks may flow.
 Why wait to reach the destination when the road trip itself can be a party?
 Drinking alcohol, driving, poor judgment, distraction, speed, and slow driver reaction time can be a recipe for disaster.

-The biggest motorhomes could be 45 feet long and weight 30,000 pounds.
+The biggest motorhomes could be 45 feet long and weigh 30,000 pounds.
 If the driver makes a mistake, especially at high speed, the mass of the vehicle could easily kill someone in a passenger vehicle, a motorcyclist, bicyclist, or pedestrian.

 RV owners may have a far destination in mind.
 In addition to the dangers above, you can add driving in darkness while fatigued, distracted, or falling asleep.